 1 – Define your customer avatar

 If you already have a freelance business and are struggling to find clients, then don’t skip this part.
-It is crucial and can stop you from wasting time.
+It is crucial and can stop you from wasting valuable time.

 First, let’s give you a definition.
 A customer avatar is the typical customer who is most likely to subscribe to your product and service offerings.